Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Theoretical Analysis: Rate of Convergence

 \subsection{Assumptions}

-In order to infer the local reward difference from human preference probability through link function $\sigma(\cdot)$, we impose the following assumption which is satisfied by the Bradley-Terry model.
+To infer the local reward difference from human preference probability through link function $\sigma(\cdot)$, we impose the following assumption which is satisfied by the Bradley-Terry model.
 A slightly weaker assumption is also adopted by~\citet{Wang23RLHFP2R} and justified as a minimal requirement to learn the optimal policy.
 We use $\Delta = \min\{\sigma(-H), 1-\sigma(H)\}$ as the trim constant. \begin{assumption} The inverse link function $\sigma^{-1}(\cdot)$ is $L$-Lipchitz continuous on $[\Delta, 1-\Delta]$. \end{assumption} We further require the landscape of the value function and the policy network to be ``regular'', and impose the following assumption, which is a standard assumption used in nonconvex optimization literature~\citep{liu18zosignsgd,bernstein18signsgd,reddi18adam}. \begin{assumption} The value function $V(\pi_{\vtheta})$ for the policy network parameters $\vtheta$ is $L$-smooth on $\sR^d$. \end{assumption} Since a trajectory reward is bounded in $[0, H]$, $V(\pi_{\vtheta^*})<\infty$, where $\vtheta^*$ is the global optimal solution.
-For simplicity, we assume the same $L$ satisfies both assumptions above.
+For simplicity, we assume $L$ is the constant upper bound for both assumptions.